msrajawat298/Data-Structure-using-JS/Interview_prepration/RestAPi_interview.md

         - The client and server are separate entities that interact through a standardized interface.
         - This separation allows for independent evolution of the client and server.
     - **Cacheable:**
-        - Responses must define themselves as cacheable or not to prevent clients from reusing stale or inappropriate data.
+        - Responses must define themselves as Cacheable or not to prevent clients from reusing stale or inappropriate data.
     - **Uniform Interface:**
         - A consistent interface between clients and servers simplifies and decouples the architecture.
         - This is typically achieved through standard HTTP methods (GET, POST, PUT, DELETE, etc.).